 Of course, they’ll still dunk an outsider head-first in the nearest stagnant pond for suggesting that!

 The Chiiraik, the Lianmus, and many other Grast cultures use dance and music as a means to structure society.
 This in turn gives musicians even more influence in their society than that of other artists.Some nobles have started feuds by insisting their rivals take the most embarrassing parts of certain dances.

 Ten Zul had a special love for music, so naturally Enclave Chiir itself takes this to the utmost extreme: in Tuhvag Chiir, a skilled songstress can make or break fortunes by deciding who sits closer to her.
 The mere whisper of her favor may be enough to persuade someone’s enemies to leave them alone for fear of being torn apart by the singer’s followers.

 The matriarchs of Enclave Chiir have no reason to fear this prestige: they’re the ones who pay for the common houses where so many singers get their starts.
-More over, Enclave Chiir funds and manages the famed Lilac Singers of Enclave Chiir.
+More over, Enclave Chiir funds and manages the famed Lilac Singers.
 State sponsorship, far from making them spoiled, has turned them into one of the most ruthless meritocracies on Canno.
-The climb from the early contestant’s iron pendant, to the accepted singer’s bronze, the silver of an expert,then the gold of a master Singer can take decades.
+The climb from the early contestant’s iron pendant, to the accepted singer’s bronze, then the silver of an expert, and finally to the gold of a master Singer can take decades.